This generation of the 1890s and 1900s.

 - Let’s try to understand what assimilation means.
 This means that one day someone can write this epitaph: “In memory of a race whose greatest achievement was to put an end to its existence”.
 After all, we do not believe in this irony that two thousand years of maintaining our destiny can be absorbed in this worn-out formula: “Nothing in his life was more beautiful than his death.”
 I insist: if the assimilation has a meaning, it is that one, otherwise it does not mean anything.

 - I now come to the Zionist ideology so often misunderstood […] It’s the Judaism of the future […] We are like a boomerang balloon thrown by the hands of history, and despite our tournaments we come back from where we left.
 The bitter tears we shed during the destruction of Jerusalem eighteen hundred and thirty-two years ago still burn the blood and marrow of the Jewish people.

-On the eve of the Dreyfus affair, France, a country of human rights, sees the emergence of a new anti-Semitism fueled in particular by Drumont.
-The latter surfing among others on the resentment of the Panama scandal, takes advantage of freedom of expression to distil a venom that will tilt France into hatred.
+On the eve of the Dreyfus affair, France, a country of human rights, sees the emergence of a new antisemitism fueled in particular by Drumont.
+The latter surfing among others on the resentment of the Panama scandal, takes advantage of freedom of expression to distill a venom that will tilt France into hatred.
 This is likely to affect the arrival of twentieth-century disasters in Europe.